-- Pre-conscious is another area, comprising of that portion of an iceberg which lies mostly submerged underwater yet remains visible on top.
+- Pre-conscious is another area, comprising that portion of an iceberg that lies mostly submerged underwater yet remains visible on top.
 It is commonly known as “pre-conscious.”

 - Relationship The conscious and preconscious minds are interlinked in many ways.
 A person’s conscious mind encompasses all that can be experienced directly.